watson-developer-cloud/speech-javascript-sdk/README.md

 ### v0.10
 * Added ability to write text directly to targetElement, updated examples to use this
-* converted examples from jQuery to vanilla JS + fetch pollyfill
+* converted examples from jQuery to vanilla JS (w/ fetch pollyfill when necessary)
+* significantly improved JSDoc

 ### v0.9
 * Added basic text to speech support